 What is Sharding in Blockchain?

-Blockchain technology has been making waves in various industries, promising transparency, security, and decentralisation in all sectors that have integrated its system.
+Blockchain technology has been making waves across industries, promising transparency, security, and decentralisation in all sectors that have integrated it.

 However, as blockchain networks grow, they need help handling more work without things getting too complicated or breaking down.

-One innovative solution to this problem that blockchain platforms are coming up with to ensure their systems grow smoothly without everything falling apart is sharding.
+One innovative solution to this problem that blockchain platforms are developing to ensure their systems grow smoothly without everything falling apart is sharding.

 In this article, we’ll look at what sharding is and its essential role in blockchain technology.
 But first, let’s look at what blockchain is.